mcgnus/logdirect/README.md

 # logdirect
-Logs client ip and user agent and rediects to url
+Set up a hook to log user IP and user agent and redirect to individual URL.
+View logs of users who accessed the url.

+Future work:
+Implement url shortener